Botfuel/botfuel-dialog/references/prompt_dialog.md

 #### isFulfilled

-The **isFulfilled** property is a function that return a boolean indicating if the entity value is matching the condition of done of the entity.
+The **isFulfilled** property is a function that returns a boolean value indicating if the entity value is matching the condition of done of the entity.

-> isFulfilled is an **optional** porperty.
+> isFulfilled is an **optional** property.
 By default, an entity is fulfilled if the entity value is defined.

-For example:

-You want to store exactly 3 cities:
+For example, if you want to store exactly 3 cities:

 ```javascript
 cities: {